severalnines/docs/user-guide/admin_settings.rst

 Operational Report
 ------------------

-Generate, schedule and email out operational reports.
+Generates or creates schedule of operational reports.
 The current default report shows a cluster's health and performance at the time it was generated compared to 1 day ago.

 The report provides information about:
 	- Cluster Information